 Every post that I’ve written and is live today is stored in the Published Posts folder.
 Posts that are still in the draft phase, are – you guessed it – in the drafts folder.
 And in a true hoarder mentality, the archive is for old and irrelevant pieces of content (that I might want to reuse or repurpose someday).

 Each post folder includes subfolders with graphics, screenshots, and more.
 It’s folderception!

 Keeping all the graphics, screenshots, and copy that go with the post in one place has been life-changing.

 It makes it very easy to keep track of posts and update them.
 There was a time when I kept ALL pin images for ALL posts in one folder, featured images in another… Updating the exact image I needed was way too complicated (mostly because I couldn’t find it).

 My system for organizing my two lead magnets and the files for my quiz are the same as for the blog posts.

-Every single file from draft copy, graphics, and the final file is under the main folder.
+Every single file from draft copy, graphics, and the final file is within the main folder.

 In the archive folder are all the opt-ins that are no longer available on the website.